Breville Bambino Espresso Machine Review

 As I mentioned before, it took quite a while to steam.

-My milk and I also had a couple of points of difficulty in finding the right position for the steam one to be at.
+My milk and I also had a couple of difficulties finding the steam one’s right position.

-However, as you can see, this pour is beautiful and that is, for the most part, all because of the milk.
+However, as you can see, this pour is beautiful, and that is, for the most part, all because of the milk.

 It was super buttery, super creamy and super uniform in texture, which is fantastic.